hanez/checkpw/README.md

 # chkusr

-chkusr is a set of programs to verify information about a user on a UNIX based systems.
+chkusr is a set of programs to verify information about a user on UNIX based systems.

  * [The idea](#the-idea)
     * [Requirements](#requirements)